Route 29 (MTA Maryland): Origin

 Route 29 started operating in 1993 as a split-off from Route 28, which had been divided when the Light Rail was extended south of Baltimore.
 On its day of inauguration, the line had operated on all trips between the Cherry Hill and Patapsco Light Rail Stops.

 Prior to that day, Route 28 had operated on weekdays from the Mondawmin Metro Subway Station to either Cherry Hill or Baltimore Highlands.
 On the day of the split, a new Route 30 was also formed that operated between the Cherry Hill and Baltimore Highlands Light Rail Stops.

 After the 1993 split, Route 28 continued to operate between Mondawmin and Camden Yards on all trips.
 Hourly trips continued south of Camden Yards to the Cherry Hill Light Rail Stop in order to provide service along Russell Street.
 On Sundays, Route 28 followed its old routing to Cherry Hill and Baltimore Highlands.

 In 1996, Route 28 was eliminated from service except on Sundays, and replaced with service provided by existing lines or by route modifications.
 Route 27 was extended to replace the portion of Route 28 along Russell Street, and during late night hours when the light rail was not operating, selected Route 27 trips were extended either to Cherry Hill or Baltimore Highlands.

 In 2001, Route 28 Sunday service was also eliminated, leaving Route 28, a major Baltimore transit route that had been operating since 1947, something of the past.
 Route 30 was also eliminated, and service was replaced by extending Route 51 to the Patapsco Light Rail Stop via the Baltimore Highlands area.
 Route 27 was extended to serve the Cherry Hill area.

 Route 29 had first become a supplemental service that operated on a coordinated schedule with Route 27, but since 2002, Route 29 has been operating in a circular fashion.

 In 2005, a Greater Baltimore Bus Initiative plan was proposed that would have once again provided bi-directional routing, and extended selected trips downtown.
 Later versions of this proposal had other lines providing the service on Russell Street, and Route 29 being extended to Port Covington.
 None of these plans were implemented.
 In 2007, GBBI was canceled, and no new plans have been made for Route 29 ever since.

 June 2011

 Adjust service frequency to 20 minutes.
 Selected service to the Cherry Hill Multi-Purpose Center to stop after 3 PM on weekdays, and 1 PM on Saturdays.

+June 2017

+In June 2019, Route 29 was eliminated as part of the BaltimoreLink overhaul, which removed this route.
+Riders were instead instructed to use the LocalLinks 26 and 71.